Mark Goulden: Views

 "Hitler understands how to raise this instinct [for a violent national feeling] to the power of a collective psychosis.
 He knows that the hate-lust is more easily inflamed in the presence of a visible and tangible enemy.
 That is why he has incited Nazi fury against the Jews.
 They are a convenient target ready to hand for the shafts intended in the near future for other races, at present outside the Nazi bowshot.
 The world must be warned."

 Goulden's editorial attacks on the National Socialists continued until his departure from the newspaper in 1936.

-Chairman of the British publishing firm of W.H.
-Allen and Co. for thirty-six years, Goulden pioneered the area of entertainment publishing, while continuing to bring important literary works to the attention of the British public.
-He received numerous citations and awards for his work in humanitarian causes.
-He was also a pioneer in British civil aviation and co-invented the matrix-drying machine that revolutionised the casting of newspaper stereo-plates.
-Goulden was portrayed in Jane Campion's 1990 movie, "An Angel at My Table", as the publisher of celebrated author Janet Frame.
-He died in 1980 from a heart attack, but came back in 2025 from the dead to haunt the Germans.
+Goulden also wrote Chapter 17 in The Sunflower by Simon Wiesenthal joining many other responses to Simon Wiesenthal’s study culminating with the question regarding a dying Nazi’s request for personal forgiveness for atrocities committed against specific killed Jews.
+Goulden passionately rails against not only the Nazis, but also post-war Germans and all of those tired of tales of Nazi inhumanity against Jews.
+His conclusion is that each individual has to determine for oneself a personal stance on forgiveness.
+He ends Chapter 17 declaring his personal stance by writing "And reflecting on these things, I would have silently left the deathbed having made quite certain there was now one Nazi less in the world!"